|ACF Home | Services | Working with ACF | Policy/Planning | About ACF | ACF News | HHS Home|

 Office of Child Support Enforcement

-It is a pleasure for me to offer this 26th Annual Report to the Congress on the Child Support Enforcement (CSE) Program.
-The report highlights the operation and accomplishments of the Program for fiscal year (FY) 2005.
+I am pleased to offer this Twenty-Fifth Annual Report to the Congress on the Child Support Enforcement (CSE) Program.
+The report highlights the operation and accomplishments of the program for FY 2004.

 Michael O. Leavitt